 One of the most common questions we receive is how to choose the right size rug for your room.
-Homepolish designer Ariel Feldman gets into the nitty gritty, because size really does matter.
+Homepolish designer Ariel Okin gets into the nitty gritty, because size really does matter.

 For most people, space planning is hard, particularly when it comes to gauging the right rug size for a room.
 Rugs also take up a considerable portion of a design budget, so there’s extra hesitation built in.
 How can you make sure you’re spending with confidence when throwing down that cold, hard cash?
 Follow along below for three key tips to consider prior to buying.